HomeArticle

 The Battle for Mini LED Dominance: How TCL Became a Key Player in 8 Years

-The R & D directors of a group of terminal TV manufacturers at the exhibition gathered around the booths of South Korean companies, filling their notebooks with the technical parameters of OLED.
+The R & D directors of a group of terminal TV manufacturers at the exhibition gathered around the booths of Korean companies, filling their notebooks with the technical parameters of OLED.

 But is what is favored at the moment necessarily the right choice?